This is a named option in the Journalism and Mass Communication MA.

 Required Courses

 In consultation with the faculty advisor, students must take at least 12 graduate-level JOURN credits (with the graduate attribute).
-At least 2 courses must be at the 800 level.12
+At least 2 courses must be numbered 800 or above.12

-In consultation with the faculty advisor, students must take at least 6 credits at the 300 level or above outside of the JOURN department.6
+In consultation with the faculty advisor, students must take at least 6 credits numbered 300 or above outside of the JOURN department.6

 Additional Courses12